dmitriano/Awl/README.md

 To leave the author a message fill the [form on his website](https://developernote.com/contact/).

-## Compiling on Windows with CMake and MSVC 2022:
+## Compiling on Windows with MSVC 2022:

 ```bat
 cmake ..\..\Awl -G "Visual Studio 17 2022" -A x64